AaronCheung430/graduation/_data/AaronCheung430/AaronCheung430.md

 ---
 name: Aaron Cheung
 institution: Barnard Castle School
-profile_pic: abhinandan.jpg
+profile_pic: picture.jpg
-quote: Hardwork and sleepless nights often leads to success
+quote: You are competing not only with yourself, but with the whole world.
-github_user: AbhinandanSingh11
+github_user: AaronCheung430
 ---